burnpiro/erdem.pl/content/posts/2020/2020-06-time-series-correlations/time-series-correlations.md

 If you've ever worked with data analysis it's highly likely that you know about the idea of [data correlation](https://en.wikipedia.org/wiki/Correlation_and_dependence).
 There are many ways of calculating correlation within your data, and most of them are already implemented in popular data science toolkits.
 What I want to show you today is how to figure out a correlation between different length of time series vectors and target result (or any other value).

-This might come really handy when trying to design models that rely on time series data.
+This might come handy when trying to design models that rely on time series data.
 Let me give you an example.
 Imagine you're dealing with weather data.
 Your goal is to predict the population at some point in the future.
 That population is not dependent on current weather conditions but rather on the past.

 ### Data Sample